artilleryio/artillery/packages/artillery-engine-posthog/README.md

 ## Why?

-Load testing PostHog stream will help you answer question like _"is our self-hosted posthog instance able to handle expected volume?"_
+Load testing PostHog stream will help you answer question like _"is our self-hosted PostHog instance able to handle expected volume?"_

 Take guesswork out of provisioning capacity and make sure you are ready to scale.